Weisberg Law | FAQ

 If you have already obtained your disclosure on your own, you should meet with a criminal lawyer as soon as possible so that he or she can review it and provide you with legal advice.

-To review your disclosure with an experienced criminal lawyer in Toronto contact Weisberg Law Professional Corporation at 416.605.4811.
+To review your disclosure with an experienced criminal lawyer, contact Weisberg Law Professional Corporation at 416.605.4811.